aws-samples/amazon-connect-rules-engine/README.md

 This makes it easy to find, manage and configure rules, especially for large scale customer experiences.
 Rulesets from an environment can be easily exported as a single JSON data file, stored in version control and imported into higher environments, ensuring that business logic can be effortlessly migrated between customer Rules engine instances.

+### Increase productivity and reduce development times

+Rules Engine provides an interactive interface simulating the customer experience journey step-by-step.
+This helps experience creators understand and debug the experience, accepting optional mock input data for the experience interaction.

 ### Test

 All customer experiences created in Rules Engine are testable and assertable.
 An integrated testing interface is provided within Rules Engine for testing the end-to-end experience through test scripts.